rembold-cs151-master/Section07/index.md

   - Implementing bouncing off the walls
   - Getting Pacman to "eat" the pills as he moves
   - (Optional) Getting Pacman's mouth to gobble as he moves
-- These same tasks will also prove highly valuable when working through the Breakout Project!
+- The solutions to these tasks will also prove _highly useful_ when working through the Breakout Project!

 # Part A: Creating Pacman

 ## Creating the Shape
-- The template file automatically creates the scene to below when run
+- The template file automatically creates the scene below when run
 - Your initial task is to add the classic yellow Pacman shape to the center of the screen
   - Consists of a circle missing a 90 deg segment centered on the positive x-axis
 - Recall when working with `GArc`s how you need to specify the location!
 That will be important for getting Pacman properly centered